Guyra Snowfalls

 the 9th was 4.4C.

-north-east New South Wales in the early morning brought showers of small hail
+New South Wales in the early morning brought showers of small hail and snow to

-temperature to below zero degrees for most of the day.
-This was not recorded as
+zero degrees for most of the day.
+This was not recorded as a “snow” day.

 9th-11th June